jup-ag/space-station/guides/11-jupiter-lock/1-jupiter-lock.md

 5. Fill in the required details:
    1. Lock Title.
 Name this lock e.g. Team Tokens.
    2. Lock Amount.
 You can see the amount of token within your wallet.
    3. Recipient Wallet Address.
-The tokens will be released to this wallet after the defined lock period.
+The tokens can be claimable by this wallet after the defined vesting period.
    4. Vesting Start Date.
 You can select any future date and time.
 This is based on your current timezone.
    5. Vesting Duration and intervals.
 Vesting Duration determines the entire vesting schedule from the Start Date.
    6. (Optional) Cliff Period & intervals.
 Cliff refers to a time period that has to pass before the tokens start vesting.
    7. Unlock Schedule.
 This determines how much tokens is being vested and unlocked within that regular time interval.
+   8. Who can cancel the contract and who can change the recipient.
+Choose None, Only Creator, Only Recipient or Either Creator or Recipient
 6. (Optional) Add more locks for the same token but with different parameters by clicking `Add Another Lock` button.
 7. Press `Proceed` to review the token lock contract.
 After confirming all the details, click `Create Contract` button.
 8. Navigate to Jupiter Lock home page is to view the lock that you’ve created!